dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/using_labels.md

 ## Labelling individual responses

-To label responses from an individual response page, click the label icon and select the appropriate label.
+To label responses from an individual response page, click the label icon and select the appropriate label from the dropdown.

 ![label response](../images/label_response.png)